grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.0/index.md

 ### Role-based access control changes

-Role-based access control (RBAC) is now always enabled in Grafaaa 10 and we've removed the option to disable it, no action needs to be taken.
+Role-based access control (RBAC) is now always enabled in Grafana 10 and we've removed the option to disable it, no action needs to be taken.

 However, if you decide to **downgrade** for any reason and **disable RBAC**, you will need to run through the following guide before upgrading again.